Ahren Innovation Capital (“Ahren”) is looking for a Summer Associate to join its investment team for 6-8 weeks over summer 2021 (start date flexible).

 Please note, this will be a remote position.

-- Work directly with the investment team to source, evaluate and diligence life sciences deal flow
+- Work directly with the investment team to source, evaluate and diligence tech deal flow

-- Support investment diligence, including engaging with cutting edge technology start-ups
+- Support investment diligence, including engaging with cutting edge tech start-ups

 - Preparing briefing documents for investment committee meetings

-- Using your deep scientific knowledge to conduct a pro-active research project into a life sciences investment domain of mutual interest to identify the most promising investment opportunities in the space.
+- Using your deep scientific knowledge to conduct a pro-active research project into a tech investment domain of mutual interest to identify the most promising investment opportunities in the space.

 The ideal candidate would have:

-- Completing / completed PhD or post-doctoral research position in a life sciences field
+- Completing / completed PhD or post-doctoral research position in a relevant field.
+Applicants with a background in computer science are strongly encouraged

 - An entrepreneurial, self-starting attitude